Often underused, tax functions can have a big impact

 Grant Thornton Advisors, LLC

-Rob is based in Tampa, FL and is the National Managing Principal, Tax Digital Consulting, which focuses on helping clients undertake the digital transformation journey with consultative services and solutions.
+Rob is based in Tampa, FL and is the national tax leader for Tax Digital Consulting, which focuses on helping clients undertake the digital transformation journey with consultative services and solutions.

 Tampa, Florida